idearibosome/multimodal-activity-recorder/README.md

 - Windows 7+ (x86/x64)
 - ~~macOS 10.10+~~
-  - Currently, the SQLite library is missing.
+  - Currently, the SQLite and QHttp libraries are missing.
 - ~~iOS 10.0+~~
-  - Currently, the SQLite library is missing.
+  - Currently, the SQLite and QHttp libraries are missing.
 - Android 5.0+ (API Level 21+)